 The measure of intelligence is the ability to change. – Albert Einstein

-It became more obvious that my fanaticism was based from the stories programmed within me by my family.
+It became more evident that my fanaticism was based on the stories programmed within me by my family.

-And because of this it enabled me to deny any amount of evidence unless I view history with an open mind minus the pre-suppositions.
+And because of this, it enabled me to deny any evidence unless I view history with an open mind minus the pre-suppositions.

-To tell you the truth, it wasn’t easy, it entails thinking over a lot of things and swallowing my pride.
+It wasn’t easy; it entails thinking over a lot of things and swallowing my pride.

 “Hold everything in your hands lightly, otherwise it hurts when God pries your fingers open.” – Corrie Ten Boom